TallKite/linnstrument-firmware/README.md

 SEQUENCER PEDALS

-When playing in one split and using the other split as a sequencer, it's no longer necessary to switch to the other split before using the following footpedals (or switches or midi NRPN messages): PLAY, PREV, NEXT and MUTE.
+When playing in one split and using the other split as a sequencer, it's now no longer necessary to switch to the other split before using the following footpedals (or switches or midi NRPN messages): PLAY, PREV, NEXT and MUTE.

-*Details: Outside of a chain, the NEXT and PREV footswitches take you to the next/previous sequence as before.
+*Details: From outside of a chain, the NEXT and PREV footswitches take you to the next/previous sequence as before.
 You can double-tap or triple-tap the NEXT and PREV footswitches to skip forward/backward multiple sequences.
-Thus triple-tapping NEXT is the same as single-tapping PREV, which means you only need one footswitches to go anywhere.*
+Thus triple-tapping NEXT is the same as single-tapping PREV, which means you only need one footswitch to go anywhere.*

 *But from within a chain, NEXT and PREV operate relative to the upcoming sequence in the chain, not the current one.
 Thus pressing PREV repeats the current sequence and pressing NEXT goes forward two sequences, not one.
 One exception: from the rightmost sequence of a chain, NEXT exits the chain.
 (Otherwise you could never exit.)*